-I was honoured and thrilled to attend the Al Sham International Arabian Horse Festival held at the Old Damascus Show Grounds in Damascus, Syrian Arab Republic from April 16 to 20, 2019.
+Iwas honoured and excited to attend the Al Sham International Arabian Horse Festival held at the Old Damascus Show Grounds in Damascus, Syrian Arab Republic from April 16 to 20, 2019.

 Interestingly, the festival's name is derived from Bilad Al Sham which is the heart of symbolism for Syria; the fertile crescent and the Arabian horse.
 Syria is the cradle of the Arabian horse and these horses are an intrinsic part of the country's history and culture.
-It's a well-documented fact that over the centuries many horse-purchasing expeditions, along with individual travellers such as Major Roger D. Upton, Lady Anne and Wilfrid Blunt, Sherbatov and Stroganov, Homer Davenport and Carl Raswan and many others from Poland, Spain, Italy and elsewhere, visited Syria in search of the Arabian horse.
+It's a well-documented fact that over the centuries many horse-purchasing expeditions, along with individual travellers such as Lady Anne and Wilfrid Blunt and many others from Poland, Spain, Italy and elsewhere, visited Syria in search of the Arabian horse.
 As a result of their acquisitions nearly every Arabian Stud Book in the world has horses tracing back to Syrian ancestors.